dai-shi/react-hooks-render-props/README.md

 Limitations
 -----------

-Due to its hack implementation:
+Due to its hacky implementation:

 - It renders initially without any data.
 - It may not detect the change of inputs to `useRenderProps`.